Digital-Preservation-Finland/interfaces-workshop/README.rst

 Installation of the bash scripts
 --------------------------------

-Bash scripts are used in th fourth excercise.
+Bash scripts are used in the fourth excercise.
 Install and run the bash scripts like this::

     cd bin